edwinearny/docker-k8s-lab/README.md

 - Deploying to a local Kubernetes cluster using minikube
 - Kubernetes Deployments, Services, and ConfigMaps

-## Project Structure
-docker-k8s-lab/
-├── app/                        # FastAPI app (from fastapi-notes-api) ├── k8s/
-│   ├── configmap.yml           # Environment variables for Kubernetes
-│   ├── deployment.yml          # Tells Kubernetes how to run the app
-│   └── service.yml             # Exposes the app on port 30080
-├── Dockerfile                  # Builds the app image ├── docker-compose.yml          # Runs the app locally with Docker
-└── requirements.txt

 ## Prerequisites
 - Docker Desktop (running)